ibm-cloud-docs/vlans/order-vlan.md

 {:tip: .tip}
 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}
+{:note: .note}

 # Ordering Premium VLANs

 When you're ready to explore a more complex network topology, you can use additional VLANs to isolate traffic between groups of devices.
 Unlike Automatic VLANs which are automatically assigned to fulfill the needs of other products, a Premium VLAN remains on your account until canceled.

+Pricing is visible during the ordering process.
+{:note}

 Follow these steps to order a VLAN.